feroldi/ricing/other-formats/README.md

 _Important_: Every chapter filename must be addded to `chapters.txt` for this to function properly.

+Alternatively, you can specify the format you wish to convert to.
+For example, to generate HTML:

+    $ ./convert.sh html

+This will generate the HTML version of the book.

 ## Adding more formats

 To add a new format, create a subdirectory with a sensible name